dokumentacion/planaria/api.md

 }
 ```

-This is great for creating virtual attributes, but can be much more powerful for doing things like: Storing data without modification but returning a transformed result depending on the query
+This is great for creating virtual attributes, but can be much more powerful for doing things like: Storing data without modification but returning a transformed result depending on the query.

 ### Custom Routes